rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

   }
 ```

-Those credentials needs some grant access to your vSphere environment.
+Those credentials need some grant access to your vSphere environment.

 Let's create a json file (in the future, the format of this file will change to the HCL):